ad1mt/Multi-Word-Int/README.md

 Will compile and run on 32bit and 64bit environments.
 Written purely in Pascal to be portable and reliable (no assembly or C language code).

-Changes in version 4.62:
+Changes in version 4.63:
-- bug fixes in 32bit vs 64bit detection
+- bug fixes for FPU exceptions on 64bit Raspberry Pi